Breast Imaging

 “I am very happy that I chose UVA for my breast imaging fellowship.
 You are able to train under nationally renowned faculty and see a high volume of cases.
 I feel that I will be very well prepared for either an academic or a private practice setting.”

 The University of Virginia School of Medicine is accredited by The Liaison Committee on Medical Education (LCME).
-The University of Virginia is an Equal Opportunity/Affirmative Action employer; women, minorities, veterans, and persons with disabilities are encouraged to apply.
+The University of Virginia is an Equal Opportunity employer.